whisperity/polynomnom/README.md

 ## Polynomials
 > Implemented in **Polynomial.hpp**

-The Polynomail class represents a [polynomial](http://en.wikipedia.org/wiki/Polynomial), that is, a mathematical expression consisting of a variable (usually **x**) and coefficients.
+The Polynomial class represents a [polynomial](http://en.wikipedia.org/wiki/Polynomial), that is, a mathematical expression consisting of a variable (usually **x**) and coefficients.
 An easy example polynomial is the quadratic function: `3x^2 + 4x - 9`.

 The above expression can be initialised as a variable in the program as follows: